 The one-cent black stamps were first issued in October of 1869, and last issued February 27, 1883.
 451,000 were issued on old paper, 1,855,676 on silk paper and 1,254,444 on pink and watermarked papers.
 This copy is on old paper.

 Henry apparently expected the two-cent stamps to be printed in a bright purple.
 When he saw the first shipment he had the color changed to blue.
 23,000 of the lake two-cent stamps were issued in October and November of 1869.
 All were printed on old paper.

 The blue stamps were issued from December of 1869 through February 27, 1883.
 294,000 were issued on old paper, 990,295 on silk paper and 667,091 on pink and watermarked papers.
 The one above is on pink paper.

 The brown four-cent stamps met the same fate.
 Henry wrote to the Carpenter firm, "Please give me bright colors as the last were shockingly bad."
 16,250 of the brown stamps were delivered in October and November of 1869, all printed on old paper.

-Two checks written from Henry's account.
-The revenue imprints on them are RN C-9 and D-9.
-Henry traded heavily on the Barnes name in his early career, to the point of having the Barnes checks reprinted, as evidenced by the use of two different imprints.
+A check written from Henry's account.
+The revenue imprint on it is an RN D-9.
+Henry traded heavily on the Barnes name in his early career.

 A cover from Henry's company.
 Henry's building was originally at 8 College Place, but in 1880 the buildings were re-numbered and his became number 24.
 The cover, being from 1880, shows a manuscript change in building number.